awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ### Create a Second Deployment Group in AWS CodeDeploy<a name="s3-add-stage-part-1"></a>

 **Note**
-In this part of the walkthrough, you create a second deployment group, but deploy to the same Amazon EC2 instances as before\.
+In this part of the tutorial, you create a second deployment group, but deploy to the same Amazon EC2 instances as before\.
 This is for demonstration purposes only\.
-It is purposely designed to fail in order to show you how errors are displayed in AWS CodePipeline\.
+It is purposely designed to fail to show you how errors are displayed in AWS CodePipeline\.

 **To create a second deployment group in AWS CodeDeploy**